giangbioinformatics/river_rstudio/README.md

-# river_rstudio
+# River_rstudio
-RStudio that allows to run on HPC
+RStudio that allows to run with singularity and river CLI tool with R and Python are already installed